MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/reference/microsoft-ciframework/focustab.md

 # focusTab (JavaScript API Reference) for Dynamics 365 Channel Integration Framework 2.0

-Sets the focus on a tab, if the focused session belongs to the channel provider and if the tab belongs to the session in focus.
+Sets the focus on a tab, if:
+- The focused session is either the home/default session or it belongs to the channel provider.
+- The tab belongs to the session in focus.

 ## Syntax